 Romantic vs. alarming

-Temple says it can be difficult for students to spot actions that signal unhealthy and boundary-crossing behaviors.
+Lawson says it can be difficult for students to spot actions that signal unhealthy and boundary-crossing behaviors.
 This becomes increasingly more complicated when students get messages from movies, television shows, and peers that the persistent and relentless pursuit of someone is romantic.
 Many college students have grown up with the message that these behaviors are something they should want from a potential intimate partner.
 Stalking behaviors are then viewed as normal or even desirable.

 This relabeling of stalking to romantic pursuit is reinforced by social media as technology related-stalking has increased.
 The gap between harmless social media browsing and criminal behavior is not as large as we would like to think.
 Social media platforms have shifted the standard that having unlimited access to people is a violation of privacy.
 Integrated technology—such as geotags—make it challenging to distinguish between healthy behavior and harassment.
-Temple says many students ask themselves “Is it alright that I’m bothered by this?”
+Lawson says many students ask themselves “Is it alright that I’m bothered by this?”

 This has a very real impact of creating apprehension in sharing with friends, parents, or other support systems because they think they will be told they are being too sensitive or overreacting to things that aren’t that big of a deal.
-"The loss of safety and control that a stalking victim experiences takes a toll on their physical and psychological well-being," says Temple.
+“The loss of safety and control that a stalking victim experiences takes a toll on their physical and psychological well-being,” says Lawson.

 Stalking typically starts small